-The related but distinct meanings that make up the term’s history are all first cited in the OED from late 14c, supported by quotations largely from Chaucer and Langland.
-The etymology of the term is French from Latin, from the root ‘to weave’.
-This etymology continues to shape phrasings such as the ‘thread of an argument’, or the act of ‘spinning a tale’.
-But the root sense, which was revivified in some later 20c usages, is not especially apparent in the earlier history.
+The most significant of the related but distinct meanings that make up the term’s history are all first cited in the OED from lC14, supported by quotations largely from Chaucer and Langland.
+The etymology of the term is French from Latin, from the root “to weave.”
+This etymology continues to shape phrasings such as the “thread of an argument,” or the act of “spinning a tale.”
+But the root sense, which was revivified in some later C20 usages, is not especially apparent in the earlier history.

-From Scripture as a whole, a narrowing development in text moves from whole to part: ‘A short passage from the Scriptures, esp. one quoted as authoritative, or illustrative of a point of belief or doctrine, as a motto, to point a moral, or esp. as the subject of an exposition or sermon.’
-The next step in the word’s developing meanings, analytically, then involves not narrowing but extension, from the Bible to other valued writings, indicating ‘A short passage from some book or writer considered as authoritative; a received maxim or axiom; a proverb; an adage.’
-This wider meaning is illustrated in the OED from Chaucer’s Manciple’s Tale, 1386: ‘But for I am a man not textueel I wol noght telle of textes neuer a deel.’
-This enlarged sense of text as authority, extended from Scripture, provides the basis for such crucial, familiar usages as text-book, dating from later 18c.
+From Scripture as a whole, a narrowing development in text moves from whole to part: “A short passage from the Scriptures, esp. one quoted as authoritative, or illustrative of a point of belief or doctrine, as a motto, to point a moral, or esp. as the subject of an exposition or sermon.”
+The next step in the word’s developing meanings, analytically, then involves not narrowing but extension, from the Bible to other valued writings, indicating: “A short passage from some book or writer considered as authoritative; a received maxim or axiom; a proverb; an adage.”
+This wider meaning is illustrated in the OED from Chaucer’s Manciple’s Tale, 1386: “But for I am a man not textueel I wol noght telle of textes neuer a deel.”
+This enlarged sense of text as authority, extended from Scripture, provides the basis for such crucial, familiar usages as text-book, dating from later C18.

 From such notable Renaissance projects as Erasmus’s edition of the New Testament onward, for centuries scholarly editing played an important role in consolidating the word text.
-In the OED account, however, it is only in the early 19c—in the wake of such endeavors as Wolf ’s Homer and the Higher Criticism of the Bible, as well as documentary Historicism with its emphasis on Quellenkritik—that we find the first citation for a prominent, modern sense of text: ‘The wording adopted by an editor as (in his opinion) most nearly representing the author’s original work; a book or edition containing this; also, with qualification, any form in which a writing exists or is current, as a good text, bad text, corrupt text, critical text, received text.’
-Terms related to this new meaning, including text-critic/critical/criticism, are all attested only from early 20c.
+In the OED account, however, it is only in eC19—in the wake of such endeavors as Wolf ’s Homer and the Higher Criticism of the Bible, as well as documentary Historicism with its emphasis on Quellenkritik (source criticism)—that we find the first citation for a prominent, modern sense of text: “The wording adopted by an editor as (in his opinion) most nearly representing the author’s original work; a book or edition containing this; also, with qualification, any form in which a writing exists or is current, as a good text, bad text, corrupt text, critical text, received text.”
+Terms related to this new meaning, including text-critic/critical/criticism, are all attested only from eC20.

-By mid 20c, the linguistic collocation text-frequency had appeared in descriptions of statistical analysis of the wording of texts; and as early as c1970 text-processing is cited as a task for computers.
-The field of text linguistics [from German] expanded the self-understanding of linguistics from its earlier, primary concern with the level of the sentence to discourse, but with the complication for disciplinary self-understanding that linguistics had until then been fundamentally about speech not writing.
-That complication concerning the proper object of linguistics has had the apparently odd effect that, in order to constitute its object, text linguistics requires ‘textualization’ - a word widely recognized but which is not in the OED or SpellCheck.
+By mC20, the linguistic collocation text-frequency had appeared in descriptions of statistical analysis of the wording of texts; and as early as c1970 text-processing is cited as a task for computers.
+The field of text linguistics (from German) expanded the self-understanding of linguistics from its earlier, primary concern with the level of the sentence to discourse, but with the complication for disciplinary self-understanding that linguistics had until then been fundamentally about speech, not writing.
+That complication concerning the proper object of linguistics has had the apparently odd effect that, in order to constitute its object, text linguistics requires textualization—a word widely recognized but which is not in the OED or SpellCheck.

-The term cultural text is cited in OED from 1970 [Icons of Popular Culture]; and in 1972 Clifford Geertz asserted in his influential close reading of a Balinese cockfight that “cultural forms can be treated as texts, as imaginative works built out of social materials.”
+The term cultural text is cited in OED from 1970 (Icons of Popular Culture); and in 1972 Clifford Geertz asserted in his influential close reading of a Balinese cockfight that “cultural forms can be treated as texts, as imaginative works built out of social materials.”
 In the OED citations, this is the first collocation of imaginative with text, as Geertz’s cultural anthropology finally brought together Romantic literary theory with Romantic historicism.
-Also in the 1970s, in France Roland Barthes (in an influential essay translated by Stephen Heath as “From Work to Text”) put forward a series of theses that made text the living, generative counter-term to the dead-letter of the ‘work’ [oeuvre, from L opus].
+Also in the 1970s, Roland Barthes (in an influential essay “From Work to Text”) put forward a series of theses that made text the living, generative counter-term to the dead-letter of the “work” [oeuvre, from L opus].
 Negative associations accrued by text over its history, as literal, restrictive, petrified monument, were transferred to work, and text took on all the plus-values.
-This revaluation was joined by Derrida, whose statement “il n’y a pas de hors-texte” (1967) led to versions of textualism and textualist quite different from those cited in the OED, which refer only to Biblical Scripture.
-The OED does however cite Gayatri Spivak’s introduction to her translation of Derrida, which uses the term textuality in this new meaning.
-In a more traditional framework, one thing outside or beyond the text might be context, which historians especially seek to set up in opposition to text without appreciating that context is not a contrast term but an amplification of text, as was argued throughout the literary critical debates of mid 20c.
+This revaluation was joined by Jacques Derrida, whose statement “il n’y a pas de hors-texte” (1967) led to versions of textualism and textualist quite different from those cited in the OED, which refer only to Biblical Scripture.
+The OED does, however, cite Gayatri Spivak’s introduction to her translation of Derrida, which uses the term textuality in this new meaning.
+In a more traditional framework, one thing outside or beyond the text might be context, which historians especially seek to set up in opposition to text without appreciating that context is not a contrast term but an amplification of text, as was argued throughout the literary critical debates of mC20.